CRDD has been created by scientists originating from Northern Kenya trained in transdisciplinary and social-ecological research.

 - Skype: diba.roba

 Diba completed his B. Arts (majors in Economics and Minors in Sociology) at Catholic University of Eastern Africa and obtained second-class honours upper division.
 He also has certificate on Adult training and facilitation skills, Agribusiness value chain finance training certificate.

-Diba has over 9 years of experience in development and research work among the pastoral communities of Northern Kenya.
-He worked for National Taxpayers Association as a research supervisor in Economic Stimulus Programme within Isiolo and Marsabit counties in the year 2010.
+Diba has over 12 years of experience in development and research work among the pastoral communities of Northern Kenya.
+He worked for National Taxpayers Association as a research supervisor in Economic stimulus Programme within Isiolo and Marsabit counties in the year 2010.
 He has worked for CARE International in Kenya for over 5 years in Marsabit County (2011-2016).
-While in the care he implemented a livelihood and Financial inclusion program.
+While in CARE, he implemented a livelihood and Financial inclusion programs.
 He worked with International Union for Conservation of Nature (IUCN) in Natural Resource Management and Land use planning (2016-2017), he also worked as project officer with African Development solution in the year 2017 in livelihood and natural resource management and later worked with National Drought Management Authority (NDMA) as a Research Supervisor with Hunger safety net Programme (2017- 2019).
-Diba currently a Programme associate with the Center for Research and Development in Drylands.
-He is charged with providing services to Kenya Climate Smart Agricultural Programme (KCSAP) with the Ministry of Agriculture.

 Patricia Jebet Kiprono